sonos/torch-to-nnef/docs/tutos/8_custom_operator.md

     handler: python
 </div>

-To make it work you need 4 steps:
+To make it works you need to accomplish 4 steps:

 1. sub-classing it
 2. defining it's `MODULE_CLASS` attribute.